kevin-wangzefeng/toc/proposals/graduation/cubefs-graduation-dd.md

 September, 2024

 Note: Adopter3 preferred to remain anonymous.
-The interview details are kept on file for CNCF TOC review.
+The interview details are kept in a private file for CNCF TOC review.

 ##### Adopter4 - Online Retailing